Page 1 of 5

 William Clark summarized Lewis's notes on the matter.
 "It is probable," he added, "that the large river just above those Great falls which heads in the derection of the noise has taken it's name Medicine River [today's Sun River] from this unaccountable rumbling sound, which like all unacountable thing with the indians of the Missouri is Called Medicine."1 After the expedition ended, there was some more discussion about it between Clark and Nicholas Biddle, the editor of the History of the Expedition.
 On December 20, 1810, Clark wrote to Biddle: "I think I mentioned having heard a rumbling noise at the falls of the Missouri, which was not accounted for, and you accounted for them by similating them to Avelanches of the Alps."
 Biddle must have had second thoughts about his own suggestion, however, for no such notion appeared in the History, which was published in 1814.2

 The sound of "artillery" continued to startle travelers in the West.
-The information the Pawnees and Arikaras gave to Lewis was reconfirmed in 1810 by Wilson Price Hunt, in charge of John Jacob Astor's Pacific Fur Company expedition.
+The information the Pawnees and Arikaras gave to Lewis was reconfirmed in 1810 by Wilson Price Hunt, who was in charge of John Jacob Astor's Pacific Fur Company expedition to the mouth of the Columbia River.
 Meriwether Lewis's younger contemporary, Washington Irving (1783-1859), who related the account in his history of the Astor family, Astoria, said that Hunt reported a "natural phenomenon of a singular nature" in the vicinity of the Black Hills.
 Similar sounds, Hunt remarked, had been heard in several parts of Brazil by a Jesuit priest named Vasconcelles, who was told by the Indians there that it was "the throes and groans of the mountain endeavoring to cast forth the precious stones hidden within its entrails."
 In fact, Irving continued, "these singular explosions have received fanciful explanations from learned men, and have not been satisfactorily accounted for even by philosophers."3

 1. Donald Jackson, ed, Letters of the Lewis and Clark Expedition with Related Documents 2nd ed., 2 vols.
 (Urbana: University of Illinois Press, 1978), p.
 565.